 Reverse logistics can help you identify ways to reuse, resell or recycle materials that would otherwise end up in a landfill.
 This not only helps profit margins, but it also helps improve your brand’s reputation for social and environmental responsibility.
 By remanufacturing or refurbishing your products you can extend their lifecycle.

-Reverse logistics are an integral aspect of any ecommerce business.
+Reverse logistics are an integral aspect of ecommerce fulfillment.
 If you put the proper systems and processes in place it can improve customer service as well as help to boost your profits by repurposing products that are returned.
 It can be overwhelming to get a reverse logistics system in place, so you might want to partner with a 3PL to help.
 They are experts at managing all types of logistics and can take the burden of implementing and managing all of the various processes yourself.

 Click here to learn about DCL’s turnkey reverse logistics services.
 Send us a note to connect about how DCL Logistics can help your company.
 You can read DCL’s list of services to learn more, or check out the many companies we work with.